 Your judgment is crucial in your lending decisions.
 You shouldn't lend money to someone you don't trust.
 Consider making several small loans, instead of a larger loan to a single individual.

-Shortly after your pledge, the pledge amount will be withdrawn from your bank account.
-The money stays in your WeFinance account until the borrower's campaign closes.
-At that time, if sufficient pledges have been made, all the pledges become loans and your money is automatically transferred to the borrower.
+Shortly after your pledge, the pledge amount will be taken from your bank account and moved to your Dwolla account.
+The money stays in your Dwolla account until the borrower's listing closes.
+At that time, if sufficient pledges have been made, all the pledges become loans and your money is transferred to the borrower.
 If sufficient pledges have not been made, no loan will occur and the money will automatically be transferred back to your bank account.

-Every month, we automatically transfer repayments from the borrower's bank account to each lender's bank account.
+Every month, we automatically transfer repayments from the borrower's bank account to each lender's bank account via Dwolla.
 The process is fully automated—neither borrowers nor lenders have to do anything no matter how many loans they have.